Curious about the different types of guitar pickups? Here, we walk you through the most common electric, bass, and acoustic guitar pickups.

 DiMarzio

-This brand is also known for different Guitar Parts and accessories, as well as their unique pickup designs.
-Most notable of which is adjustable pole pieces for fine tuning string to string volume balance.
+This brand is also known for their different guitar parts and accessories, as well as their unique pickup designs.
+The most notable of these are adjustable pole pieces for fine-tuning string to string volume balance.
 Aside from the signature pickups of the above-mentioned guitar heroes, other popular DiMarzio pickups include the Tone Zone (for rock and metal), the Air Norton (for clean tones), and the Gravity Storm (co-designed by Steve Vai).

 Gibson

-Gibson is a brand known for premium high-quality guitars, but they also manufacture high quality pickups.
-Gibson pickups doesn't stray far from old school tones.
-They have the warm and rich sound that will appeal to fans of older styles of music like blues and classic rock.
-Some of Gibson's most popular pickups include the Burstbucker (for classic rock), the '57 Classic (for blues), and the Dirty Fingers (for hard rock).
-Eric Clapton, Jimmy Page and Angus Young are just a few of the many artists who have used Gibson pickups to craft their unique tone.
+Gibson is renowned for premium high-quality guitars and also manufactures top-notch pickups.
+They offer classic tones that appeal to fans of older styles of music, like blues and classic rock.
+Popular Gibson models include the Burstbucker (for classic rock), the ’57 Classic (for blues), and the Dirty Fingers (for hard rock).
+Artists like Eric Clapton and Jimmy Page have crafted unique sounds using Gibson pickups.

 Fender